vorlie/IotaPlayer/README.md

 3. **Save Playlist**:
    - Enter a name for the playlist in the "Enter playlist name" field.
+   - Add a playlist image if you want to.
+It's optional after all.
    - Click the "Save Playlist" button to save the playlist as a JSON file.

 4. **Open Existing Playlist**: